CrossTheRoadElec/Phoenix5-Documentation/source/ch05a_CppJava.rst

 If you already have a 2019 version of Phoenix installed and you want to update to a newer version, follow these steps.
 Install the latest version of Phoenix on your PC.
 Basically, rerun the latest installer (same as section above).

-Open you robot program in VS Code.
+Open your robot program in VS Code.

 .. image:: img/verify-4.png